pytorch/tutorials/prototype_source/tracing_based_selective_build.rst

 This tutorial introduces a new way to custom build mobile interpreter to further optimize mobile interpreter size.
 It restricts the set of operators included in the compiled binary to only the set of operators actually needed by target models.
 It is a technique to reduce the binary size of PyTorch for mobile deployments.
 Tracing Based Selective Build runs a model with specific representative inputs, and records which operators were called.
 The build then includes just those operators.

-Following are the processes to use tracing-based selective approach to build a customize mobile interpreter.
+Following are the processes to use tracing-based selective approach to build a custom mobile interpreter.

 1. *Prepare model with bundled input*